RafalSkolasinski/vite-react-tailwind-template/README.md

 Vite can create a great looking starting project for React.
 I just wanted to see how it would look when using Tailwind.

+If someone know how to improve it or have comments, you know where the issue tracker is :-).

 ## How to use

 1. Clone the repo.